dustywhite7/Econ8310/SlidesCode/6 - Panels.md

 size: 4:3
 ---

-# Day 6: Panel Data Models
+# Panel Data Models

 ---

-### Panel Data
+# Panel Data

 Panels are a hybrid data structure that lives between the traditional data structures of microeconomics and forecasting.

-- Contains observations of multiple individuals
+- Contain observations of multiple individuals
  	- Similar to standard cross-sectional data

-- Contains multiple observations of each individual
+- Contain multiple observations of each individual
 	- Makes the data a collection of [possibly multivariate] time series data

 ---

-### Panel Data
+# Panel Data

 Forecasting algorithms like ARIMA models, VAR models, and GAMs struggle to cope with this kind of data structure